kris-krsh02/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!

+- Make design responsive to different screen dimensions. **Implemented**
+- Make design more accessible through using colors with higher contrast. **Implemented**
+- A button that takes you back to the top of the page.
+- A search bar in the navbar that displays a specific game card or nothing depending on whether the game is in the list or not.

 ## Video Walkthrough